-The COVID-19 pandemic is affecting communities all over the world in unprecedented ways.
-The COVID-19 Solidarity Response Fund is the first and only way for individuals, companies and philanthropies to directly contribute to WHO and its partners’ global response efforts, and the fastest way to get resources where they are critically needed.
-Learn more about how Fund donations are supporting a number of partners in their response to the pandemic around the world.
+The COVID-19 pandemic has affected communities all over the world in unprecedented ways.
+The COVID-19 Solidarity Response Fund gave individuals, companies and philanthropies a way to contribute to WHO and its partners’ urgent global response efforts.
+Learn more about the many ways in which to the Fund has supported the response to the pandemic around the world.

 to the World Health Organization to procure and distribute essential commodities and coordinate response.

 to UNRWA to support refugee populations in Gaza, Jordan, Lebanon, Syria and the West Bank.

 Discover stories from the frontlines of COVID-19 around the world.

 It will take science, solutions, and global solidarity to defeat COVID-19.
 Learn more about how WHO is leading the response to prevent, detect, and respond to the pandemic.

 WORLD HEALTH ORGANIZATION (WHO)

 WHO is leading and coordinating the global response, ensuring all countries can prevent, detect, and respond to the pandemic, especially where needs are greatest.